 Two other significant decisions were issued in 2008 by the Joint Sections of the Supreme Court, ruling on causation and on statute of limitation.
-The Joint Sections have held that in civil litigation the able doubt; rather, the criterion of 'more probable than not' applies.
-The Supreme Court also maintained that, when evaluating causation, judges must take into account whether the event could have been foreseen, in the sense that, in order to grant compensation of the damage, the harm resulting from an act or omission must be reasonably predictable on the basis of statistical or scientific criteria.
+The Joint Sections have held that in civil litigation the existence of causation does not require a certainty beyond any reasonable doubt; rather, the criterion of 'more probable than not' applies.
+The Supreme Court also maintained that, when evaluating causation, judges must take into account whether the event could have been foreseen, in the sense that, to grant compensation for the damage, the harm resulting from an act or omission must be reasonably predictable on the basis of statistical or scientific criteria.

 In this regard, it is also worth mentioning that the awareness of the risks or the relevant warnings turned out to be a winning defence argument in product liability litigation.
 With respect to warnings, some merit courts ruled on the relevant standard and clarified that the warning must be sufficiently explicit to enable the consumer to appreciate the particular hazard involved, especially where the hazard is likely to arise from normal use of the product.
 This interpretation was confirmed by the Court of Cassation.
-In a case for compensation of damage caused by the use of sun tanning lotion with no sunscreen protection, the Supreme Court stated that the product could not be considered as 'defective' only because of its potential riskiness, as the liability of the manufacturer of a defective product could only be ascertained if the damage had been caused by this product when used 'in accordance with its normal use', namely, in accordance with the instructions and warnings provided for by the manufacturer (judgment No. 25116 of 13 December 2010).
+In a case for compensation of damage caused by the use of sun tanning lotion with no sunscreen protection, the Supreme Court stated that the product could not be considered as 'defective' only because of its potential riskiness, as the liability of the manufacturer of a defective product could only be ascertained if the damage had been caused by this product when used 'in accordance with its normal use', namely, in accordance with the instructions and warnings provided for by the manufacturer (Judgment No. 25116 of 2010).
 This principle was subsequently followed by both higher and lower courts.

 In recent years, Italian case law on product liability has developed in line with its consolidated trends.
 For instance, the Court of Cassation confirmed its previous rulings in relation to the applicable burden of proof and the notion of defective product.
-Regarding the burden of proof, the Court of Cassation reiterated that the damaged party is relieved from the proof of negligence or wilful misconduct by the damaging party but not from the proof of the 'defect' (judgments Nos.
-29828 of 20 November 2018; 23477 of 28 September 2018; 3258 of 19 February 2016; and 15851 of 2015) and of the existence of a causal link between the defect and the alleged damage.
-With regard to the notion of defective product, the Court of Cassation rejected a claim for compensation for damages allegedly caused by the explosion of a toxic house detergent, stating that the product itself could not be considered 'defective', as it was manufactured and distributed in line with the safety standards required for this kind of product (judgment No. 3258 of 19 February 2016).
+Regarding the burden of proof, the Court of Cassation reiterated that the damaged party is relieved from the proof of negligence or wilful misconduct by the damaging party but not from the proof of the 'defect' (Judgments Nos.
+12225 of 2021, 29828 of 2018, 23477 of 2018, 3258 of 2016, 15851 of 2015) and of the existence of a causal link between the defect and the alleged damage.
+With regard to the notion of defective product, the Court of Cassation rejected a claim for compensation for damages taly Gianni & Origoni allegedly caused by the explosion of a toxic house detergent, stating that the product itself could not be considered 'defective', as it was manufactured and distributed in line with the safety standards required for this kind of product (Judgment No. 3258 of 2016).
 Thus, in this case, the Court of Cassation found again that a product is defective only if it lacks safety in comparison with consumers' safety expectations.